getwd()

-3 Correlation and Multiple Linear Regression with Qualitative Variables
+3 Lab: Correlation and Multiple Linear Regression with Qualitative Variables

-Multiple Linear Regression (MLR) is a statistical method that models the relationship between a dependent variable and two or more independent variables, allowing researchers to examine how various predictors jointly influence an outcome.
+In last week, we introduced Multiple Linear Regression (MLR) - a statistical method that models the relationship between a dependent variable and two or more independent variables, allowing researchers to examine how various predictors jointly influence an outcome.
+By using the following R, we create and interpret the model:

 model <- lm(pct_Very_bad_health ~ pct_No_qualifications + pct_Males + pct_Higher_manager_prof, data = census)